Kamran-Afzali/Kamran-Afzali.github.io/_posts/Synth.md

 **Intricacies of Medical Data and Generative Modeling**

-Medical data presents a significant challenge for generative modeling due to its high dimensionality and complex interfeature correlation.
 Both **Knowledge-Driven (KD)** and **Data-Driven (DD)** approaches face distinct challenges.
 KD-based methods struggle with incompleteness and omissions, often requiring manual curation, while DD methods demand extensive high-quality real data for effective learning.
 The **hybrid approach**, combining the flexibility of KD automation with the efficiency of DD elements, emerges as an intuitive choice for synthetic health data generation.
 Current **Hybrid-Based Data (HBD)** methods predominantly rely on KD components, necessitating new hybrid approaches that strike an optimal balance between data and knowledge to exploit the strengths of both methods.
 Methods like the '**advice**' mechanism hold promise as a way forward in generative models.

 **Leveraging Domain Knowledge for Machine-Friendly Representation**